 The current discussions about EEA assessment reports and EEA indicators has a large impact on future EEA CCIV work.
 For example, it is not clear (to the authors of this scoping paper) whether both ‘Format 0’ (the current approach) and ‘Formats 3 and 4’ (The ‘SOER-approach’) will be possible in principle for sharing CCIV information that includes both EEA reports and indicators.
 If neither ‘thick’ reports nor ‘long’ indicators were permitted in the future, EEA would no longer be able to present detailed CCIV information, unless new product types and/or publication channels are developed (e.g. context indicators, Climate-ADAPT indicators, joint EEA/C3S indicators).
 Therefore, it is essential that the SMT provides clarity on the permissible format and other requirements of relevant EEA products before starting the development of a new EEA CCIV report and related indicators.

 One of our tasks was, to analyse also the potential for a “cheaper” version of the EEA CCIV Report.
-Indeed, a lack of resources was one of the main challenges of the 2015 CCIV report (see chapter 2).
-While we came up with options, which would make the production more cost efficient by a clever coordination with and integration of external information sources (C3S, JRC) and EEA internal activities (ClimateADAPT, sectoral reports), we identified only one option, which would slightly reduce EEA resources significantly.
+Indeed, a lack of resources was one of the main challenges of the 2016 CCIV report (see chapter 2).
+While we came up with options that would make the production more cost efficient by a clever coordination with and integration of external information sources (C3S, JRC) and EEA internal activities (ClimateADAPT, sectoral reports), we identified only one option that would reduce EEA resources significantly.
 The reason why is that the topic of climate change has become much more important and policy relevant compared to the time of the first edition of EEA’s CCIV report in 2004.
 Today, not only knowledge on potential impacts of future climate change are on the political agenda, but the fight against real and complex impacts of climate change.
 Respectively, the consideration of complex risks related to climate extremes and climate change as well as the implementation and optimization of adaptation options has become a key challenge for policy makers on all levels.

-There is no other European Institution than EEA which is in the position to coordinate the process of providing policy maker with the necessary background.
+There is no other European Institution than EEA which is in the position to coordinate the process of providing policy makers with the necessary background.
 Therefore, we recommend not to reduce resources at EEA but to invest in an even more intense coordination on the topic of climate change in strong cooperation with other European institution such as C3S and JRC with the support of ETC/CCA.
 Furthermore, the clearly expressed policy demand to not only receive information on impacts, but also assessments on risks and recommendations on adaptation options would require a stronger involvement of science-policy boards to underpin this somewhat normative and value-based messages.
 The effort for this endeavour has to be carefully evaluated.